netscaler/netscaler-k8s-ingress-controller/docs/metrics/promotheus-grafana.md

     kubectl create -f prometheus-operator/contrib/kube-prometheus/manifests/

-Once you deploy [Prometheus-Operator](https://github.com/coreos/prometheus-operator), several pods and services are deployed, of which `prometheus-k8s-xx` pods are for metrics aggregation and timestamping and `grafana` pods are for visualization.
+Once you deploy [Prometheus-Operator](https://github.com/coreos/prometheus-operator), several pods and services are deployed.
+From the deployed pods, the `prometheus-k8s-xx` pods are for metrics aggregation and timestamping, and the `grafana` pods are for visualization.
 If you view all the container images running in the cluster, you can see the following output:

     $ kubectl get pods -n monitoring
     NAME                                   READY     STATUS    RESTARTS   AGE